Guillaume-Lachapelle/Dream_tech/README.md

 shopping from home.
 The user can easily paruse the items of our store and purchase when wanted.

 The website is dynamic.
-A back-end subsection will be able to provide the administration with the clients' orders as well as modify the contents within the store.
-This allows the grocery store to grow and adjust through time or clientele suggestion.
+A back-end subsection is able to provide the administration with the clients' orders as well as modify the contents within the store.
+This allows the grocery store to grow and adjust through time or clientele suggestion, as well as keep track of inventory, orders, and clients.